-The Cambridgeshire and Peterborough Combined Authority is providing e-bikes and e-scooters to the public, offering the potential for fast, clean and inexpensive travel that can help to ease congestion on the roads and transport networks, reduce pollution and allow for social distancing.
+The Cambridgeshire & Peterborough Combined Authority, in partnership with Voi, is providing e-bikes and e-scooters to the public, offering the potential for fast, clean and inexpensive travel that can help to ease congestion on the roads and transport networks, reduce pollution and allow for social distancing.

 This new scheme is part of the £2.9m that the Combined Authority has announced to improve cycle and pedestrian facilities across the region to get more people walking and cycling.
 These measures all form part of a broader vision from the Combined Authority for healthy and sustainable travel post Covid.

 Offers rides at £1 to unlock + £0.20 per minute